makintoshEi/bla-pokemon-app/README.md

 - Code reusability: ensuring a good Component Composition through the use of `early returns` that enhances the cohesion of components, `custom hooks`, `Context API`, `conditional rendering` and breaking the application in `small components` that obey to the Single Responsibility Principle.

-- Performance: through the use of React's Memoization `memo`, `useMemo`, `useCallback`.
+- Performance: through the use of React's Memoization `memo`, `useMemo`, `useCallback` and `useQuery` from tanstack/react-query.

-- Accessibility: Making the app inclusive this project has implemented accessibility that ensures users with disabilities can access this web app through screen readers.
+- Accessibility: Making the app inclusive this application ensures that users with visual disabilities can access this web app through screen readers.

 ## Tech Stack